-Sirius XM Holdings has procured insurance for SXM-7 and SXM-8 to cover the risks associated with each satellite's launch and first year of in-orbit operation.
-The aggregate coverage under those insurance policies with respect to SXM-7 is \$225 million.
-Sirius XM Holdings has notified the underwriters of these policies of a potential claim with respect to SXM-7.
-As of December 31, 2020, Sirius XM Holdings has \$220 million capitalized in construction in progress related to SXM-7.
+Sirius XM Holdings procured insurance for SXM-7 to cover the risks associated with the satellite's launch and first year of in-orbit operation.
+The aggregate coverage under the insurance policies with respect to SXM-7 is \$225 million.
+During the year ended December 31, 2021 Sirius XM Holdings collected insurance recoveries of \$225 million.
+Of this amount, \$220 million was recorded as a reduction to impairment, restructuring and acquisition costs in the consolidated statements of operations.
+The remaining \$5 million was recorded in other, net in the consolidated statements of operations.